Manpreet113/Manpreet113/README.md

 - Currently in the "confused but motivated" arc of my B.Tech CSE journey
 - Code isn’t just code — it’s therapy, distraction, and oddly satisfying when it compiles
 - Psychology nerd — I like understanding what makes people tick
-- Social battery = 15%, but I’ll ghost write perfect code and disappear
+- Social battery = 15%, but I can write code and disappear
 - Not aiming to be a 10x developer, just trying to be slightly better than yesterday

 ---